HomeMy WebLinkAboutcoa.lu.ca.Condominiumization of Lodges.1980CA- IgQp- Ol

 (1) An owner's personal use of his unit

-,seasonal period of December~ through April 1.
+seasonal period of December through p-r 1.
 This seasonal

 personal use" shall be defined as owner occupancy of a unit or